 Is Engine Braking When Going Downhill Bad For Automatic Transmissions?

-Everyone loves to travel in hills but going the downhill might be full of challenges especially when the distance is longer.
-In such situations, it is useful to select the gear in order to maintain the speed at a particular level so that no extra brake is required.
-However, a question “is engine braking when going downhill contradictory to automatic transmission” is the one whose answer is necessary to know by every driving person.
+Everyone loves to travel in hills but going downhill might be full of challenges especially when the distance is longer.
+In such situations, it is useful to select the gear to maintain the speed at a particular level so that no extra brake is required.
+However, the question “is engine braking when going downhill contradictory to automatic transmission” is the one whose answer is necessary to know every driving person.

 So, let’s find out the answer right now!